ben10js/statistical-word-embedding-korean/README.md

-# Statistical Word Embedding for Pure Personal Retrieval
+# Statistical Word Embedding for Personal Retrieval

 ## Overview
-This project is an experiment in **"Zero-Bias" Information Retrieval** designed to explore a personal knowledge base (Obsidian) without the influence of massive, pre-trained external models (like GPT or BERT).
-It builds a custom, lightweight semantic space purely from the user's own writing using classical statistical methods (**Co-occurrence Matrix + PPMI + SVD**).
-The goal is to capture the unique, idiosyncratic associations within a personal corpus—even if the resulting vectors are "rough"—to provide authentic retrospective retrieval.
+This project explores personal information retrieval over an Obsidian-based knowledge base without relying on large pre-trained external models (e.g., GPT or BERT).
+It builds a custom, lightweight semantic space from the user’s own notes using classical statistical methods (co-occurrence matrix + PPMI + SVD).
+The objective is to capture user-specific associations within a personal corpus and provide interpretable retrospective retrieval.

 ## Data
 - **Corpus**: Personal Obsidian Markdown notes.
-- **Why Internal Only?**: To prevent "semantic contamination" from public datasets.
-If the user associates "Apple" with "Design" rather than "Fruit," the model should reflect strictly that personal usage.
+- **Why Internal Only?**: The goal is to avoid semantic drift from public datasets.
+For example, if the user tends to associate “Apple” with “design” rather than “fruit,” the model keeps that preference.

 ## Methods (Pure Statistical Approach)
 - **Tokenization**: **MeCab** (Korean) is used for basic morphological analysis, deliberately avoiding complex sub-word tokenizers to maintain word-level interpretability.